 12.1 RWY are normally numbered in relation to their magnetic direction rounded off to the nearest 10 degrees.
 Single runways are shown with the lower number on the left side.
-Parallel runways designated Left/Right are shown with the left runway listed first.
+Parallel runways designated left, centre or right are shown with the centre runway listed first, then left, then right.
 Multiple runways are shown in ascending order from top to bottom.